bids-apps/PyMVPA/README.md

 Usually at least 8 runs is needed for MVPA analysis.
 You may also have two really long runs with long rest periods in the middle so that each run can be cut into pieces.
 The important point is that you need to make sure the chunks remain independent, or analyze data in a way to make them independent!<br /><br />
 ## Documentation
-For more information on PyMVPA, please visit http://www.pymvpa.org/, or look into the "Usage" section.
+For more information on PyMVPA, please visit http://www.pymvpa.org/, or look into the "Usage" section below.

 ## How to report errors

 For issues or questions, please post to the PyMVPA mailing list (http://www.pymvpa.org/support.html), the BIDS mailing list (https://groups.google.com/forum/#!forum/bids-discussion), or NeuroStars (https://neurostars.org/) with `pymvpa` tag

-## Citation

-Please cite Torabian et al. (2023) [<a href="https://www.frontiersin.org/articles/10.3389/fnins.2023.1233416/full">paper</a>]

 ## Usage